Japan profile - Media

 - J-Wave - Tokyo commercial music station

-- TBS Radio - network operated by Tokyo Broadcasting System
+- TBS Radio - operated by Tokyo Broadcasting System

 - Kyodo - English-language pages